oh-lang/oh/wishlist.md

 and other containers of precise types, as well as recursive containers thereof.

 ```
+# note it's not strictly necessary to mention you implement `hashable`
+# if you have the correct `hash` method signature.
 my_hashable_class: all_of[hashable, m: [Id: u64, Name; string]]
 {   # we allow a generic hash builder so we can do cryptographically secure hashes
     # or fast hashes in one definition, depending on what is required.